Count Yorga, Vampire: Plot

-They restrain her and call Hayes, who finds that Erica has suddenly lost a lot of blood and begins an emergency blood transfusion.
-Erica babbles incoherently, apparently afraid of something.
-She begs Paul to forgive her and to kill her.
+They restrain her and call Hayes, who begins an emergency transfusion.
+Afraid, Erica begs Paul to forgive her and to kill her.

-Yorga awakens in his manor and heads to his basement which has been converted into a throne room where his two vampiric brides lie on slabs.
-One of them is Donna's mother, whom he made into an undead servant.
-He awakens them and commands them to have sex.

-Although Michael is skeptical, the three men consider the possibility of vampirism as an excuse for Erica's behavior and agree to look into it while letting Erica rest.
-That night, Yorga visits Erica while Paul sleeps downstairs.
-Promising her immortality, he seduces Erica, drains her of her remaining blood, and takes her body back to his manor.
-Upon finding Erica missing, Paul rashly goes to Yorga's mansion to rescue her.
-Yorga quickly kills him by choking him to death, then having his servant Brudah (who has seemingly supernatural strength himself) break his back.
+At his basement, which has been converted into a throne room, Yorga awakens his two vampiric brides, one of whom is Donna's mother, and commands them to have sex.
+That night, Yorga visits Erica.
+Promising her immortality, he seduces Erica, drains her of her blood, and takes her body to his manor.
+Upon finding Erica missing, Paul enters Yorga's mansion to rescue her.
+Yorga chokes him to death and has his servant Brudah break his back.